hpdobrica/digital-garden-public/Habit Feedback Loop.md

 - if response is too difficult, you will not do it
 - if the reward fails to satisfy the craving, the loop will be less likely to start on the next cue

-The rule above is in the essence of [[The Four Laws of Behavior Change]].
+The rule above is in the essence of [[Public/The Four Laws of Behavior Change]].

 ## Examples